letsencrypt/acme-spec/draft-barnes-acme.md

 ~~~~~~~~~~

-The client's response includes the server-provided nonce, together with a signature over that nonce by one of the private keys requested by the server.
+The client's response includes the server-provided nonce, together with a signature over that nonce by the private key requested by the server.

 type (required, string):
 : The string "proofOfPossession"